 So you've got a character who's dying.
-He's had a good run, and now that he's being let go you want a way to give him that one, perfect send-off that will cement him in the viewers' minds for the rest of the series to come.
-Not just a few words will do, but something defining to his character that can only be done by his character.
+They had a good run, and now that they're being let go you want a way to give them that one, perfect send-off that will cement them in the viewers' minds for the rest of the series to come.
+Not just a few words will do, but something defining to their character that can be done by their character.

-What would be more fitting that to have him do the habit he's been doing all series long, but give this one the most flair?
+What would be more fitting that to have them do the habit they've been doing all series long, but give this one the most flair?
 Usually the object in question will be just out of reach, leaving a nearby comrade to hand them the item of importance as a dramatic good bye.
 If no such comrade is nearby, it's Bittersweet Ending.
-If he's not mortally wounded and can still stand, there'll probably be a One Liner involved or even a smile.
+If they're not mortally wounded and can still stand, there'll probably be a One Liner involved or even a smile.

-The object itself can manifest as many things: a book he was always reading ("Hmm, last page..."), a picture of a loved one ("At least I got to see your face..."), or some kind of music player with a simple tune to encourage the mood of the scene ("I always hated this song...").
+The object itself can manifest as many things: a book they were always reading ("Hmm, last page..."), a picture of a loved one ("At least I got to see your face..."), or some kind of music player with a simple tune to encourage the mood of the scene ("I always hated this song...").

 Most often though, it's a cigarette, because Smoking Is Cool.
 This comes with the bonus of being able to see the character's final breath, and the added symbolism of the cigarette dying out.
-A character who has previously quit smoking may take this opportunity to smoke his Last Unsmoked Cigarette.
+A character who has previously quit smoking may take this opportunity to smoke their Last Unsmoked Cigarette.
 The character's foe may even help them light it as part of a Dying Truce.
 Since smoking is especially infamous for the long-term health problems it causes, this can also imply that the character has accepted that such concerns are no longer relevant.

 Under most cases, the character must be Killed Off for Real for the trope to be played straight.
 Examples involving the character's survival are a subversion.
 Compare with the much more time-friendly The Last Dance and Prisoner's Last Meal for type of final indulgence.
 See also Last Request.